 Transparency enables improvements

-Lower throughput times due to focusing
+Shorter throughput times by focusing

-In the above example, the value added is achieved only after all four subtasks have been completed.
+In the above example, the value added (wert) is achieved only after all four subtasks have been completed.
 By evenly distributing the capacity across all four projects, we delay all projects fourfold!

 Higher performance through higher motivation

 According to Jurgen Appelo (Management 3.0), the untapped potential of demotivated employees is an opportunity to increase performance by about 50%.
 To sustainably increase and maintain employee motivation, three key intrinsic motivators have emerged: Autonomy, Mastery, and Purpose.
+(Thank’s to Dan Pink)

 Less waiting for specialists through team responsibility and knowledge sharing in the team